 4. Checklists make you organised

 If for nothing else, checklists will help you remember every activity that you need to accomplish.
 When working in busy environments and when you have a lot of tasks at hand, some can get lost on the way, which will discourage you as you will seem like you are not committed to your job.
 With checklists, you learn how to organise your day and this helps you in accomplishing your tasks even if they seem a lot.
+If you have a regular schedule, you can create a checklist which captures your daily activities and thus, helps you organise yourself for a long time.
+If you have trouble creating a schedule, there are online resources that provide templates and are customisable.

 The use of checklists is something that everyone can benefit from and can help in boosting your productivity.
 Apart from helping you make small wins and dissect large tasks into small, manageable activities, it can also help you organize your work.
 This helps you clear all your work progressively and can be a major boost to your productivity as it gives you a sense of accomplishment.